 LIV Golf has faced brickbats for several reasons.
 Golf purists had criticized the experimental format of the game.
 However, the majority of the criticism came from the fact that Saudi Arabia's PIF was funding the league.

-Allegations of human rights violations have been levied against the country and it was also alleged that LIV Golf was a way of sportswashing it's image.
-Jenkins referred to these allegations and wrote that in the case that the peace deal is finalized, the PGA Tour should "demand huge concessions".
-She listed what these concessions should be:
+Allegations of human rights violations have been levied against the country and it was also alleged that LIV Golf was a way of sportswashing its image.
+Jenkins wrote if the peace deal is finalized, the PGA Tour should "demand huge concessions."

 "Among the concessions should be these: 1) A giant donation to the September 11th Victim Compensation Fund and 2) Saudi acknowledgment of its role in the assassination of Washington Post journalist Jamal Khashoggi.
-If the Saudis want to sportswash themselves through the PGA Tour, then make them do some damn laundry."
+If the Saudis want to sportswash themselves through the PGA Tour, then make them do some damn laundry," she added.

 "PGA Tour players are winning their war against the LIV defectors" - Washington Post columnist Sally Jenkins

-Washington Post columnist Sally Jenkins claimed that the PGA Tour players were "winning" the "war" against LIV Golf players.
-She believed the Tour had an upper hand in the negotiations that took place in the White House this week.
+Washington Post columnist Sally Jenkins believes the PGA Tour had an upper hand in the negotiations that took place in the White House last week.

-She further referred to Rory McIlroy saying that US President Donald Trump wasn't a huge fan of the Saudi-backed circuit's format.
+She further referred to Rory McIlroy saying US President Donald Trump wasn't a huge fan of the Saudi-backed circuit's format.
 Jenkins claimed that the PGA Tour had recovered their TV ratings that had seen a hit in 2022.
-She then gave instances when viewership of PGA Tour events was admirable.
+She then gave instances when viewership of PGA Tour events was admirable, writing in her column:

 "Recent evidence shows the PGA Tour is recovering nicely from the undeniable ratings hit it took when the boneless Phil Mickelson led the defection."

 "McIlroy’s victory at Pebble Beach two weeks ago drew the strongest ratings for a non-major in more than a year, around 3.3 million viewers for his final round.
 It wasn’t a fluke or a one-off.
-Ludvig Aberg’s victory at the Genesis at Torrey Pines last weekend drew 3.4 million."
+Ludvig Aberg’s victory at the Genesis at Torrey Pines last weekend drew 3.4 million," Jenkins added.

-Jenkins added that LIV Golf's season opener in Riyadh didn't receive favorable ratings.
-While the rift between the two Tours certainly appears to have been narrowing down, nothing can be confirmed until the deal is finalized.
+Jenkins pointed out that LIV Golf's season opener in Riyadh didn't receive favorable ratings.
+While the rift between the two Tours appears to have narrowed, nothing can be confirmed until the deal is finalized.